While Vijay’s Mersal Gets One, Ajith’s Vivegam Gets None!

 Ajith's previous biggest blockbuster, Mankatha, too was released on Ganesh Chaturthi and one must wait to see whether Vivegam would replicate Mankatha's success.

 Meanwhile, Vijay's much awaited Mersal has locked its release date on the occasion of Diwali.
-The movie is all set to be an all-time blockbuster for Ilayathalapathy as everything seems to have fallen together and looks rock solid on papers.
+The movie is all set to be an all-time blockbuster for Thalapathy as everything seems to have fallen together and looks rock solid on papers.

-The hit combo of Vijay-Atlee, post the stupendous success of Theri come together for a story being penned by Vijendra Prasad (Baahubali fame) while AR Rahaman composes the music with a Jallikattu theme based background, has been stitched together for a blockbuster product.
+The hit combo of Vijay-Atlee, post the stupendous success of Theri comes together for a story being penned by Vijendra Prasad (Baahubali fame) while AR Rahaman composes the music with a Jallikattu theme based background, has been stitched together for a blockbuster product.

 Undoubtedly a biggie this Diwali, Mersal would have to co-exist with Gautham Karthik's Har Har Mahadevaki, where the latter's makers have confirmed its Diwali's arrival.